Wolox/tech-guides/frontend/docs/css-style.guide.md

         font-family: 'Times New Roman', Times, serif;
     }

-If the browser couldn't load the first font, it would use the next one and so on.
+If the browser can't load the first font, it will use the next one and so on.

 #### Colors:
 Color variables must be used

-    color: #4285F4; //wrong
+    color: #4285F4; // Wrong
-    color: $cornflower-blue; //right
+    color: $cornflower-blue; // Right

 Then, in a file called **\_colors.scss**